Arthrose - Welche Bewegungen tun mir gut?

 How does osteoarthritis manifest itself?

-Which exercise is recommended for osteoarthritis?
+Which exercises are recommended for osteoarthritis?

 The German Society for Sports Medicine and Prevention (DGSP) recommends the following ten golden rules: [1]